PhilPizza/jekyll-now/_posts/2018-02-26-Reddit_Comment_blog.md

 There's a lot of metadata attached to each post on the Reddit website.
 Unfortunately, there isn't a Reddit Data Walmart we can go to, pick up a box of 'data', and walk out.
 But luckily, we do have access to the web-hosted Reddit API (think of it more like an all-you-can-eat Chinese buffet, but it's out in the middle of the woods, you only have Mapquest directions, and it's printed on soggy paper so the ink is running).

-Using the Reddit Praw (Python Reddit API Wrapper), we can request any number of posts matching any number of criteria, and access the metadata attached to those posts rather intuitively.
+Using the Reddit Praw (Python Reddit API Wrapper), we can request any number of posts matching any number of criteria, and access the metadata attached to those posts intuitively.
 Given that knowledge, I constructed a scraper that leverages Praw, hosted on Amazon Web Services, that:

  1. Scraped the top 500 posts from the front page every 15 minutes.
  2. Stored 19 features of metadata for each post scraped.